runag/knitmit/README.md

 # Knitmit

-**`Knitmit`** is a portable, self-contained, configurable, and hackable Bash script that streamlines your Git workflow by automatically generating commit messages using Large Language Models (LLMs).
+**`knitmit`** is a portable, self-contained, configurable, and hackable Bash script that streamlines your Git workflow by automatically generating commit messages using Large Language Models (LLMs).
 It analyzes your staged changes, builds a detailed prompt, queries your configured LLM, and uses the response to craft a commit message — ready to be reviewed or committed as-is.

 The script is also intended to be used as a Git subcommand `git knitmit`.